IcePanorama/VRDungeonCrawler/CONTRIBUTING.md

 ### Tracking changes

-As you work on whatever feature/bugfix you're working on, you can track changes with the following three commands:
+As you work on whatever feature/bugfix you're working on, you can track changes with the following two commands:

 ```bash
 git add . # Adds all edited files to your next commit
 # Alternatively run, git add example_file.exe, if you only want to commit changes to a specific file

 git commit -m "Foo bar" # Make your message descriptive, e.g. "imported coin model"
 ```
 It's considered best practice to make your commits as small as possbile.

 An example of a bad commit would be: "Added coin model, added collision shape to coin, did some other stuff".

-Commits ideally should do one thing.
-This makes it easier for us to revert back to old versions if issues arise.
+Commits ideally should do one thing (i.e., "Added coin model" and "added collision shape to coin" should ideally be separate commits).
+This makes it easier for us to revert back to older versions of our project if issues arise.

 Secondly, "did some other stuff" is incredibly vague.
 Be specific.

 If you made a lot of tiny changes to a file, something like "Refactored file.txt" is a better alternative.

-### Submitting a "Pull Request"
+### Submitting a Pull Request

 Once all your work is done, run the following command to push your changes to GitHub: